 If there is one thing we’ve demonstrated with our clients and our campaigns, it’s that every campaign is unique.
-These three cases studies we’ve provided will give you a better sense of how our analysis and strategic approach dictated the digital media selection and execution, while delivering bankable results.
+These three cases studies we’ve provided will give you a better sense of how our analysis and strategic approach dictated the media selection and execution, while delivering bankable results.

 GLOBAL OEM NOW SELLS DIRECTLY TO THE PUBLIC ONLINE

 This particular client was an original equipment manufacturer (OEM) based in the U.S. It was a large Automotive Parts Manufacturer with a successful 100-year history that sold directly to over 100 vehicle manufacturers around the globe via an extensive network of account managers.
 Traditionally, their customers request prototypes that they develop.
 They then deliver literally hundreds of thousands to millions of finished units.
 Products are subsequently sold through worldwide chains of auto parts stores.